-Any sexual act directed against a Complainant, without their consent, or instances in which the Complainant is incapable of giving consent.
+An offense classified as a forcible or nonforcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation8.
+This action is directed against a Complainant, without their consent, or instances in which the Complainant is incapable of giving consent.
 Sexual acts include forcible rape, forcible fondling, sexual assault with an object, forcible sodomy, incest, or statutory rape.